Laravel-Backpack/docs/6.x/getting-started-videos.md

 <a name="video-10"></a>
 <h2 class="mb-7">10.
 Reorder & BulkClone Operations</h2>
-Want a ready interface to reorder or duplicate the entries?
-The following operations got you covered.
+Here are two other operation you will most likely need - they will help you reorder or duplicate the entries.
 <div class='mx-n1 mt-7 embed-container'><iframe src='https://player.vimeo.com/video/840059217' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>

 <br>